 Link bait (or “linkbait”) refers to content created to attract the attention of potential readers or viewers, often sensational or provocative, to generate a large number of clicks or visits.
-In the SEO world, link building (What is link building) is regarded as one of the most challenging tasks for improving the ranking of a website.
+In the SEO world, link building is regarded as one of the most challenging tasks for improving the ranking of a website.
 There needs to be more than just optimizing inbound and outbound links for Google to appreciate your business on search engines.

 What Is Link Bait?